-I will have, for big assignments, a short email back in your Blackboard email (possibly also on your gradebook) that shows confirmation that I indeed received your work in condition for me to examine it towards grading.
+I will have, for big assignments, a short email back in your Canvas email (possibly also on your gradebook) that shows confirmation that I indeed received your work in condition for me to examine it towards grading.
 This is not a grade, simply a status of it being ok for me to begin to read versus being a file that I cannot open.
-If something does not send to me correctly it will have an

-MISSING or NOT YET SUBMITTED and I often email the student so they know about the situation and to resend.
+If something does not send to me correctly it will have a MISSING or NOT YET SUBMITTED and I often email the student so they know about the situation and to resend.
 It is up to the student, if they send an assignment or take a quiz, to make sure the work comes to me properly.
-If you take a quiz for example, you must hit the "SUBMIT" button at the end in order for the quiz to then be graded and your point score earned.
-With written assignments you send to me in the INBOX (using the assignments tab) or as attachments in Blackboard email, this means you should look under your sent email or on Blackboard to make sure the attachment you sent indeed is there and opens successfully.
+If you take a guiz for example, you must hit the "SUBMIT" button at the end in order for the guiz to then be graded and your point score earned.
+With written assignments you send response to me as a Word file attachment to the INBOX" File upload" area within Canvas for each assignment.
+Make sure the attachment you sent indeed is there and opens successfully.
+Please always label your file with the Week number and your last name.
+Also, on the top of page one in your word file include your name and the name of the assignment.
+This eliminates any confusion.